Buyer Fit Snapshot

 The inserts aren't just about aesthetics—they're functional.
 During shipping, candles shift.
 I've seen horror stories of candles rattling around loose in boxes, arriving with cracked jars or labels scuffed beyond readability.
 Custom molded inserts prevent that damage and elevate the unboxing experience simultaneously.

-Prices usually land in the $1.20-$3.50 per unit range depending on size, finishing, and insert complexity.
+These rigid boxes were produced in Guangzhou’s Baiyun District on a Heidelberg Speedmaster CX 75, with dual corona treatment and hot foil stamping.
+At that plant they run embossing dies, UV spot varnish, and anti-scratch soft-touch lamination in a single pass.
+Prices usually land in the $2.50-$4.00 per unit at 500 MOQ range depending on size, finishing, and insert complexity.
 Yes, that's more expensive than cardboard alternatives.
 But for candles priced above $24, the packaging ROI makes sense.

 Collapsible Mailer Boxes